jzombie/globcat.sh/README.md

 <img src="assets/globcat.webp" alt="Glob Cat" width="400"/>

-`globcat.sh` is a tiny little shell script that concatenates multiple files together, as specified by a glob pattern, and outputs them to standard output.
+`globcat.sh` is a tiny little shell script that concatenates multiple files together, as specified by a glob pattern, and sends them to standard output.

 I personally use it to send the source code of multiple files, from multiple directories, to ChatGPT, typically in a single prompt.